-- It is a good stretching exercise.
+It is a good stretching exercise.

-- It is a ‘check exercise:’ if the horse already knows the exercise, you can also run it to check whether the horse wants to respond to your request to bring the nose to the flank at that particular time.
-You can also use it to check whether your horse is relaxed or not (mental tension will make the horse perform this exercise less well).
+It is a “check exercise”: if the horse already knows this exercise, you can also run it to check whether the horse wants to respond to your request at that particular moment.
+You can also use it to check whether your horse is relaxed or not (mental tension will impair his performance).

-- You then apply a slight pressure on the rope.
+You then apply a slight pressure on the rope.
 This is a gentle pressure that the horse feels on the side of the head (phase 2).

-- You then lightly knead the rope without fully letting go of the pressure.
+You then lightly knead the rope without fully letting go of the pressure.
 Letting go completely means that the rope starts hanging (phase 3).